Controlling FDR in selecting group-level simultaneous signals from multiple data sources with application to the National Covid Collaborative Cohort data: The N3C data analysis

 \section{The N3C data analysis}

-In this section, we demonstrate the application of our proposed \textit{GS knockoff} method to the N3C data for the selection of risk factors of long COVID from a collection of baseline patient demographic, comorbidity and medication information.
+In this section, we demonstrate the application of our proposed \textit{GS knockoff} method to the N3C data for the selection of risk factors of long COVID from a collection of patient baseline demographic, comorbidity, and medication information (pre-conditions before the infection of acute COVID).
 Our data is from the N3C Knowledge Store Shared Project.
-The N3C enclave consists of EHR data for over 6 million patients with confirmed COVID infection.
-It also contains high-dimensional patient demographic, comorbidity, medication, social economical information.
-As of January 25, 2023, there are over 77 data-contributing sites to the N3C data enclave.
-In this application, to avoid demanding computing time and memory, we construct a toy example with a moderate sample size and a moderate number of candidate features to demonstrate our method.
-The cohort is constructed by a matched case-control sampling of patients with confirmed COVID infection from two data partners ($n_1 = 12982$ in site 124 and $n_2=3100$ in site 967).
-Information on whether the patient has developed long COVID after the acute COVID has been recorded in the two data sites differently.
-In data site 124, a binary long COVID U9.09 diagnosis is provided as the long COVID outcome, whereas in site 967, a binary long COVID clinical visit index is recorded as the long COVID outcome.
+The N3C enclave consists of EHR data for over 8 million patients with confirmed COVID-19 infection.
+It also contains high-dimensional patient demographics, comorbidity, medication, and socioeconomic information.
+As of December 15, 2023, there are over 83 DCSs in the N3C data enclave.
+The population is heterogeneous across the DCSs, and the data qualities are different.
+The long COVID indicator is not well recorded in a majority of the DCSs.
+There are only six DCSs with more than 1,000 long COVID cases reported and two of them have substantial missingness in the demographic and comorbidity information.
+The cohort is constructed by a matched case-control sampling of patients with confirmed COVID infections from four DCSs {($n_1 = 11,797$ in site A1, $n_2=5,922$ in site A2, $n_3=3,175$ in site B1 and $n_4 = 2,749$ in site B2)}.
+Information on whether the patient has developed long COVID after the acute COVID has been recorded in the data sites differently.
+In data sites A1 and A2, a binary long COVID U9.09 diagnosis is provided as the long COVID outcome, whereas in sites B1 and B2, a binary long COVID clinical visit index is recorded as the long COVID outcome.
 These two long COVID indicators are highly related but not the same.
-A list of patient baseline information has been extracted as (group level) candidate risk factors ($M = 43$).
-For some of the candidate variables, the data from the two sites are recorded differently (for example, the "race-ethnicity" variable has different numbers of levels).
+A list of patient baseline information has been extracted as (group level) candidate risk factors ({$M = 37$}).
+For some of the candidate variables, the data from the two sites are recorded differently (for example, the ``obesity" variable and ``diabetes" variable, see details in Web Appendix G).
 Our goal for this analysis is to identify mutual risk factors for these two outcomes.
-Details on the cohort construction and candidate risk factors can be found in Appendix \ref{app:real}.
+Details on the cohort construction and candidate risk factors can be found in Web Appendix G.

-We create dummy variables for the categorical variables and use the \textit{GS knockoff} method with the second order method for the knockoff construction in Step 1, the group knockoff+ filter with the $\gfdr$ controlled at 0.2.
-We also compare the result with the selection using the group knockoff filter.
+We use the \textit{GS knockoff} method with the sequential group knockoff method for the knockoff construction, and the group knockoff+ filter with the $\gfdr$ controlled at 0.2.
+We also compare the result with the selection using the group knockoff filter and the \textit{intersection} method with knockoff+ filter.